 Scarborough Health Network (SHN) and our Scarborough Ontario Health Team (SOHT) and local partners have come together to rollout the COVID-19 vaccine across our community.
 We are doing this through vaccine clinic sites and mobile vaccine teams.
 We are pleased to be keeping our community safe and healthy.

-Specially prepared clinics for helping families to get younger children vaccinated, offering a safe, calm, and kid-friendly experience.
+Specially prepared clinics, offering a safe, calm and kid-friendly experience

-3rd doses for individuals 12 years or older.
+3rd Dose Boosters for individuals 12 years or older.

 1st & 2nd Dose